in2code-de/lux/Documentation/Technical/Commands/Index.md

 **Overview**

+* Data protection
-* Anonymize leads (for presentations or local development)
+  * Anonymize leads (e.g. for local development)
+  * Demo data (truncate all leads and add some demonstration records)
 * Cleanup commands (to really erase data from database)
   * Remove all visitors
   * Remove all visitors by age